aaronkjin/einstein/README.md

 ## Features

-### Generative AI Tools

-Utilizes ChatGPT for conversations, DALL-E for image generation, Zeroscope V2 and Riffusion from ReplicateAI for video and music generation.
+- Generative AI Tools: Utilizes ChatGPT for conversations, DALL-E for image generation, Zeroscope V2 and Riffusion from ReplicateAI for video and music generation.

-### Subscription Management

-Integrates Stripe for handling recurring payments and subscription cancellations.
+- Subscription Management: Integrates Stripe for handling recurring payments and subscription cancellations.

-### Data Management

-Utilizes Prisma for database operations and securely stores user data/credentials.
+- Data Management: Utilizes Prisma for database operations and securely stores user data/credentials.

-### UI/UX

-Features a responsive and animation-rich UI built with Tailwind CSS.
+- UI/UX: Features a responsive and animation-rich UI built with Tailwind CSS.

-### API and Server Management

-Includes comprehensive endpoint handling for RESTful services.
+- API and Server Management: Includes comprehensive endpoint handling for RESTful services.

 ## Background and Inspiration